-We undertook proxy company analysis to determine the level of systematic risk faced by a benchmark ELNO and its appropriate gearing ratios.
+We undertook proxy company analysis to determine the level of systematic risk faced by a benchmark ELNO and a benchmark land registry and their appropriate gearing ratios.

-There are no listed pure-play ELNOs.
-Therefore, to estimate an appropriate equity beta and gearing ratio, we considered listed firms whose returns are likely to be correlated with those of ELNOs.
+There are no listed pure-play ELNOs or land registries.
+Therefore, to estimate an appropriate equity beta and gearing ratio, we considered listed firms whose returns are likely to be correlated with those of ELNOs and LRS.